ollierob/jaxrs-protobuf/README.md

 Classes to assist reading and writinoutputg protobufs with JAX-RS.

+## Proto helpers

-To serialize a Java type into a protobuf, simply make sure it implements either the `WritesProto` or `BuildsProto` interface and install the relevant providers:
+To serialize a Java type into a protobuf, simply make sure it implements either the `WritesProto` or `BuildsProto` interface:

 ```
 interface MyType extends BuildsProto<MyTypeProto> {